A Unified Perspective on the Dynamics of Deep Transformers: Proofs of Section

-The proof of Theorem \ref{thm:compact_support} with time-depending parameters is very similar to the case of constant parameters, with a few additional computations.
-We only write it for Softmax self-attention, but the same ideas apply to the other types of attention.
+The proof of Theorem \ref{thm:compact_support} with time-dependent parameters is similar to the case of constant parameters, with a few additional computations, and replacing Cauchy's theorem with Carathéodory's existence theorem.
 For any equi-compactly supported curve $\mu\in \ccal_\mathrm{co}([0,T], \pcal_c(\R^d))$, consider again the Cauchy problem

-To be able to define the associated flow, we need the same estimates as before: time continuity, local Lipschitz continuity uniformly on $[0,T]$, and at most linear spatial growth of the vector field.
-We just check time continuity, the other two estimates being straightforward.
-In what follows, we will write $\Gamma_\mu$ as $\Gamma_{\mu, A, V}$, to stress the dependency in $A$ and $V$.
-For any measures $\mu_1, \mu_2$ supported in $B_{R}$, and any matrices $A_1, A_2, V_1, V_2 \in \R^{d\times d}$, we have

-where we used Lemma \ref{lem:estimates_gamma} to bound the first term, the bound for the second term relies on the following inequalities: